-Many businesses certainly invest in IT and do protect their data.
-Some have much room to improve with where they back up data, how often they test their backups and the ways they report on the reliability of their systems (for their own standards, to meet the expectations of other businesses and to comply with government regulations).
-MarketsandMarkets, a market research firm, in 2013 projected that the global Disaster Recovery as a Service and cloud-based business continuity market would grow from $640 million to $5.77 billion by 2018.
+Many businesses certainly do invest in IT and do protect their data.
+Some, however, have much room to improve in terms of where they back up data, how often they test their backups, and the ways they report on the reliability of their systems (for their own standards, to meet the expectations of other businesses, and to comply with government regulations).
+MarketsandMarkets, a market research firm, way back in 2013 projected that the global Disaster Recovery as a Service and cloud-based Business Continuity market would grow from $640 million to $5.77 billion by 2018.

-The February 26, 1993 World Trade Center (WTC) bombing was among the most notable disasters that served as a wake-up call for companies and the need to back up their data.
+The February 26, 1993 World Trade Center (WTC) bombing was among the most notable disasters that served as a wake-up call for companies that they need to back up their data.

 Noting lessons learned from the 1993 bombing, Morgan Stanley Dean Witter analyst Charles Phillips in 2001 told InformationWeek: “It was probably one of the best-prepared office facilities from a systems and data-recovery perspective.”